AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/property-setters.md

 ## Mutable Values

-Note that the `Setter` creates a single instance of `Value` which will be applied to all controls that the style matches: if the object is mutable then changes will be reflected on all controls.&#x20;
+Note that the `Setter` creates a single instance of `Value` which will be applied to all controls that the style matches: if the object is mutable then changes will be reflected on all controls.

 Also note that bindings on an object defined in a setter value will not have access to the target control's data context.
 This is because there may be multiple target controls.
 This scenario may arise with a style defined like this: